 STRUCTURE OF THE PROGRAM:

-- Year 2:Full time course enrollment for each semester, practicum, and at least one summer session course
+· Year 2:Full time course enrollment for each semester and practicum

-- Year 4:Dissertation research and optional 3rd year of practicum
+· Year 4:Dissertation research, courses, and optional 3rd year of practicum

 The Urban Education, Counseling Psychology doctoral program at Cleveland State University prepares students to sit for the EPPP for licensure.
 We have reviewed the licensing requirements for all U.S. jurisdictions to determine eligibility (see below) to sit for the EPPP.